-- 9.1.1 When the public authorities requires the exchange of Advance Passenger Information (API), interactive API (iAPI) and/or Passenger Name Record (PNR) data from aircraft operators shall create a Passenger Data Single Window facility for each data category or both data categories combined that allows parties involved to lodge standardized information with a common data transmission entry point to fulfil all related passenger and crew data requirements for that jurisdiction. - 9.1.2 When the public authorities requires the exchange of passenger and crew data from aircraft operators should consider creating a Passenger Data Single Window facility for both data categories combined. - 9.1.3 The public authorities and aircraft operators should provide the appropriate level, on a 24/7 (continuous) basis, of operational and technical support to analyse and respond to any system outage or failure in order to return to standard operations as soon as practicable. - 9.1.4 The public authorities and aircraft operators should establish and implement appropriate notification and recovery procedures for both scheduled maintenance of information systems and non-scheduled system outages or failures. - 9.1.5 The public authorities and aircraft operators should provide the appropriate level (where practicable, a 24/7 arrangement) of contact support.
+- 9.1.1 [When the public authorities requires the transmission of Advance Passenger Information (API), interactive API (iAPI) and/or Passenger Name Record (PNR) data from aircraft operators shall create a Passenger Data Single Window facility for each data category or both data categories combined that allows parties involved to lodge standardized information with a common data transmission entry point to fulfil all related passenger and crew data requirements for that jurisdiction. - 9.1.2 When the public authorities requires the transmission of passenger and crew data from aircraft operators should consider creating a Passenger Data Single Window facility for both data categories combined.] - 9.1.3 The public authorities and aircraft operators should provide the appropriate level, on a 24/7 (continuous) basis, of operational and technical support to analyse and respond to any system outage or failure in order to return to standard operations as soon as practicable. - 9.1.4 The public authorities and aircraft operators should establish and implement appropriate notification and recovery procedures for both scheduled maintenance of information systems and non-scheduled system outages or failures. - 9.1.5 The public authorities and aircraft operators should provide the appropriate level (where practicable, a 24/7 arrangement) of contact support. - 9.1.6 The public authorities shall not require aircraft operators to provide non-standard data elements as part of API, iAPI and/or PNR provisions. - 9.1.7 The public authorities shall, when considering requiring elements that deviate from the standard, submit a request to the WCO/IATA/ICAO Contact Committee in conjunction with the WCO's Data Maintenance Request (DMR) process via a review and endorsement process for inclusion of the data element in the guidelines.